Hesperian Health Guides

 Deaf people form a community

 Sometimes, people who are deaf may feel there is no community that cares about their welfare.
 In many communities, people who are deaf or cannot hear well are made to feel unwelcome by their families, relatives, neighbors and others who do not know how to communicate with them.
 Sometimes other people laugh at them and tease them.
 And it can be especially hard for parents of a deaf child to see their child getting teased by other people.
-Wherever they are, people who are deaf or cannot hear well often face similar problems.
+Wherever they are, people who are deaf or cannot hear well often face similar challenges.
 Many deaf people still have few opportunities to take their place within society.

-Deaf people often feel a close bond with each other because they face similar problems and share a similar way of communicating, like sign language.
+Deaf people often feel a close bond with each other because they face similar challenges and share a similar way of communicating, like sign language.
 Whether they live nearby or must travel to visit each other, deaf people play a very important part in each other's lives.

 People who are deaf can be a source of comfort and guidance to each other.
 When they can meet together they usually form very strong communities.
 Communities may form around deaf schools, as deaf children learn and grow up together.
 Or deaf people may gather in deaf clubs, work cooperatives or religious organizations.